alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 The picture and description give more context about why somebody might want to read a given post, and they're much more visually interesting.
 Ever since I made those cards for my book tracker, I've been jealous of how much better it looks than my main site, but I never connected the dots.

-I grabbed my laptop, and started making cards for my blog.
+I grabbed my laptop, and started playing around.
 I quickly came up with something I liked:

 <figure>
   <img src="/images/2022/alexwlchan_cards.jpg" alt="A scrolling grid of cards, one per post.
 Each card has a coloured border, a picture, then a title in the same colour as the border.
 There's smaller text below the title that describes the post.">
 </figure>

-I tried to come up my own visual style.
-These cards are meant to be inspired by other websites, not a straight-up copy.
+The "posts" link in the header now goes to a list of cards, and it's only my favourite posts.
+Your first impression of the blog is now these rich, colourful cards -- not a monotonous list of text links.
+It's a smaller list of posts to read, and there's more information to help you choose where to go next.

 I had a lot of fun creating the graphics -- some of them are images I already had for social media cards, others are new for this page.
 There's a mixture of photography, line art, and diagrams, then I'm using [dominant_colours] to extract a tint colour for the border.